Pros and cons of Buy Now, Pay Later models for small business

 Moreover, the high price of multiple products in a cart can also demotivate a customer.

-Instead, by making BNPL available you give customers a convenient option for payment, this can reduce the likelihood of them abandoning the cart.
+Instead, by making BNPL available you give customers a convenient option for payment.
+And this is one of the major benefits of BNPL as it help reduce the likelihood of customers abandoning the cart.

 BNPL has the advantage of improving the order conversion rate of high-end, costly products.

 By splitting payments across months, companies can make expensive products affordable and therefore increase the chances of them being sold.